NinjaRocks/FileUtil/README.md

- At a minimal, you can just specify the provider element with folder location and not specify any other attributes (default values shown will be used). `<provider folderPath="C:work\file.txt"/>`
+ At a minimal, you can just specify the provider element with folder location and not specify any other attributes (default values shown will be used). `<provider folderPath="C:work"/>`

- The fileNameFormat attribute shown by default is empty and can be used to search the folder location for files with a specific name pattern. `<Provider                  fileNameFormat="File*.txt"/>`
+ The fileNameFormat attribute shown (by default is empty) can be used to search the folder location for files with a specific name pattern. if not specified then all available files in the folder location will be searched.

+ `<Provider                  fileNameFormat="File*.txt"/>`

 **Code**
 -------------